AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 [Android Studio](http://developer.android.com/sdk/index.html) is an IDE that is used to develop Android apps.
 It's a specialized version of IntelliJ and will be the program used throughout this course.

 Note: Eclipse was the IDE previously used for Android app development.
-However, Android Studio is backed by Google directly and has more support in general; it also comes prepackaged with almost everything you will need for this course.
+However, Android Studio is backed by Google directly and has more support in general; it also comes prepackaged with almost everything you will need to be successful as an Android Developer.

 #### Running your app on a device